urhitech/usmsgh-api-sdk/README.md

 1. Easy configuration path for fast setup and use
 2. Helpers for pagination.

-You can sign up for a USMSGH account at [usmsgh.com](https://www.usmsgh.com)
+You can sign up for a USMSGH account at [usmsgh.com](https://www.usmsgh.com) now

 ## Prerequisites
 PHP 5.6.0  and later